el2610br/MNXB11-project-EVA/README.md

 ### MNXB11-project-EVA (Ellen, Verena & Andreas)
 ## About
 This is the README, duh.
+It is for the project done in MNXB11.

 ## Overview